tommisoikkeli/CO2-app-ui/README.md

 A simple application that shows CO2 emission data for countries, total and per capita.
 Data is fetched from World Bank API.

 This repository contains the ui code for the app.
-The backend code can be found in [here](https://github.com/tommisoikkeli/co2-backend)
+The backend code can be found in [this repository](https://github.com/tommisoikkeli/co2-backend)

 Technologies used: React, Typescript, Redux, D3, Sass, Node.js, Express.

+The app is running [here](https://co2emissions-app.surge.sh/)

 ## Running locally